developersCradle/kafka-spring-boot/README.md

 #### Additional stuff.

+- [ ] Migrate all projects into Maven projects.
 - [x] The repository for the code is [here](https://github.com/dilipsundarraj1/kafka-for-beginners). ✅
 - [ ] Check the running with the `.sh` in widows ZooKeepper and the Kafka server.